Save to My DOJO

 Before focusing on the intended use case with Windows Server 2019 Essentials, let’s take a look at the history of Windows Server Essentials.
 Where did it originate?
 What are its roots?
 The path to Windows Server Essentials began some twenty years ago with a product called Windows Small Business Server.
 Microsoft recognized a need that was lacking for small to mid-sized businesses.

 Before any particular Windows Server release, small business environments may have used a Windows client machine running in the office to share files with employees.
-It was less than ideal and did not include the enterprise-class controls and resilience of a proper server environment.
+It was less than ideal and did not include a proper server environment’s enterprise-class controls and resilience.

-Microsoft recognized this need for small to mid-sized businesses to deliver resources in a streamlined, efficient, and cost-effective way.
+Microsoft recognized this need for small to mid-sized businesses to deliver resources streamlined, efficient, and cost-effective.
 So, the Windows Small Business Server (SBS) was born.
 With Windows Small Business Server, Microsoft bundled together the most needed and desirable services for SMB environments.
 It included application, network, and communication services into a single, tightly integrated solution that empowered SMBs with the capabilities they needed.
 What were the various features of Windows Small Business Server at the time?

 Microsoft Small Business Server (SBS) 2003 included Microsoft SQL Server, Microsoft Security and Acceleration Server, and Microsoft Office Frontpage 2003.
 As you can tell, Windows Small Business Server was the quintessential “LAN in a Can” that provided everything a small to mid-sized business needed.
 It was an excellent product for anyone that wanted to service anywhere from 25 to 50 employees using various devices.